kraxli/astronvim/README.md

 Most importantly set `XDG_DATA_HOME` as environmental (user) variable.
 E.g. `XDG_DATA_HOME=C:\SRDEV\config`.
 You can also the location of the configuration location of `nvim` and `astronvim` by setting `XDG_CONFIG_HOME` in your (user) environmental variables.
 E.g. `XDG_CONFIG_HOME=C:\SRDEV\config`.
 In case you set `XDG_CONFIG_HOME` you need to replace `$env:LOCALAPPDATA` below by `$env:XDG_CONFIG_HOME`.

+Other special executables I have in `C:\SRDEV\bin`.
+This path I also add to my user-environment variables.

 #### make back up

 ```sh